kojix2/ruby-htslib/README.md

 Structs

-Only small number of C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
+Only a small number of C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
 Other structs will need to be freed manually.

 ### Need more speed?